michaelmarzec/michaelmarzec.github.io/_posts/2024-12-06-sloans_sports_24.md

 A key focus of the paper is refining our understanding of the value of a three-pointer versus a two-pointer.
 It notes:
 >"In 2021-22, there was no significant leaguewide three-point premium or dispremium when considering aggregations of traditional shot charts.
 However, when considering aggregations of true shot charts, we find a significant and deepening three-point dispremium at the league level since the 2018-19 season."

 Interestingly, in the 22-23 and 23-24 seasons, the average three-point attempts (3PA) declined indicating a potential league-wide adjustment to a dispremium.
-However, in the 24-25 season, as of writing this post, there’s been a sharp incline to 37.4 3PA per game (from 35.1 in 23-24) suggesting that team’s did not actually recognize a dispremium.
+However, in the 24-25 season, as of writing this post, there’s been a sharp incline to 37.4 3PA per game (from 35.1 in 23-24) suggesting that teams did not actually recognize a dispremium.

 Altogether, 3PA is a piece to the puzzle, rather than the puzzle itself.
 This paper highlights that there are other factors impacting offensive efficiency, but it’s enlightening (and a bit refreshing) to read a quantitative outlook on a 3-point premium cap.